aaartyomsss/sdg-calculator/README.md

 And backend of the app should be running locally.

+---

-Then from the frontend directory simply run:
+Then in another console, from the frontend directory simply run:

 ```
 npm install